ansible/receptor/docs/source/getting_started_guide/trying_sample_commands.rst

 ###################

 .. note::
-    The prior steps of network setup and receptor installation need to be completed in order for these command to work.
+    You must complete the prior steps of network setup and Receptor installation for these commands to work.

 1. Show network status